algorithmiaio/dev-center/_pages/algorithm-development/languages/python.md

 Optionally, an algorithm can also have a `load()` function, where you can prepare your algorithm for runtime operations, such as model loading, configuration, etc.

 Algorithms must also contain a call to the handler function with your `apply()` and optional `load()` function as inputs.
-This will convert the project into an executable, rather than a library, which interacts with the `langserver` service on Algorithmia while also being debuggable via `stdin`/`stdout` when executed outside of the Algorithmia container.
+This will convert the project into an executable, rather than a library, which interacts with the `langserver` service on Algorithmia while also being debuggable via `stdin`/`stdout` when executed outside of the Algorithmia platform.
 An `init()` function starts the algorithm and allows you to provide an input for use when the algorithm is executed locally, bypassing `stdin` parsing and simplifying debugging.
 You can also step through your algorithm in your IDE of choice by executing your `src/Algorithm.py` script.

 Let's look at an example to clarify some of these concepts.

 ## Hello World

-Below you'll find a `src/Algorithm.py` file which prints "Hello" plus an input when it is invoked.
+Below you'll find a `src/Algorithm.py` file which prints "hello" plus an input when it is invoked.
 We start by importing the Algorithmia ADK, and then defining our `apply` function, followed by our call to the handler function `ADK()`, and finally calling `init()` to start the function.

 {% highlight python %}
 from Algorithmia import ADK